My shopping cart

 Australian Boulder Opal

 Boulder Opal is uniquely found in small pockets of ground in western Queensland, Australia.
-Boulder Opal is a combination of an Ironstone or sandstone Boulder and a seam of Opal which was formed in the crevices inside the Boulder, often giving the Opal an uneven surface that further enhances the array of colours and patterns.
+Boulder Opal is a combination of either an Ironstone or sandstone Boulder and a seam of Opal which formed in the crevices inside the Boulder.

-Side view of a Boulder Opal polished stones - notice the uneven way the opal and Iron stone has formed.
+Boulder Opal is normally cut and polished with the Opal still attached to the boulder rock on which the Opal formed.
+Above is a side view of a Boulder Opal polished, notice the uneven way the opal and Iron stone has formed.

-Boulder Opal Matrix – Are boulders or rocks where the brown Iron or sand stone has mixed with the Opal speckles, and where no opal seam has formed.
+Boulder Opal Matrix – Are boulders where the brown Iron stone or sandstone has mixed with the Opal, and where no opal seam has formed.

 Example of Boulder Opal Matrix from western Queensland